 - How does my home country tax LLCs and corporations?

-- Am I buying property for an investment or personal use?
+- Am I buying property for investment or personal use?

-- Am I working with individuals who fully understand my goals and my non-resident alien status?
+- Am I working with individuals who fully understand my goals and non-resident alien status?

-By working with the experienced buyer’s agents at Elika Real Estate, you can meet your real estate goals by purchasing excellent investment properties or a private home ideally suited to your lifestyle.
-We frequently work with non-resident aliens and can recommend a variety of resources to help you take the first steps towards property ownership in New York City, including accountancy and legal professionals.
+By working with the Buyer’s Agent at Elika Real Estate, you can meet your real estate goals by purchasing excellent investment properties or a private home ideally suited to your lifestyle.
+We frequently work with non-resident aliens and can recommend various resources to help you take the first steps towards property ownership in New York City, including accountancy and legal professionals.